 4. Ride a camel around Anna Bay

-Riding camels along Anna Bay is not an under-the-radar experience near Port Stephens.
-In fact, it’s one of the most popular things to do in the area as visitors can enjoy the hypnotic blue of the Pacific while plodding along a huge slab of empty sand.
+Riding camels along Anna Bay is one of the most popular things to do in the area as visitors can enjoy the hypnotic blue of the Pacific while plodding along a huge slab of empty sand.
 The best time to visit Anna Bay is at the first pink glimmering of daylight when you can climb onboard a camel to enjoy the landscape in a relaxed and meditative way.
 Sahara Trails also runs horseback tours.

 5. Hike to the top of Mt Tomaree

-You will find another world at the outskirts of Port Stephens when you turn your back to the beach and fixate on getting to the summit of Mt Tomaree.
-The Tomaree Head Summit Walk is only 2.2 km return.
+You will find another world on the outskirts of Port Stephens when you turn your back to the beach and fixate on getting to the summit of Mt Tomaree.
+The Tomaree Head Summit Walk is only 2.2-kilometres return.
 But clambering up the steep sections on this Grade 5 walk requires a modicum of fitness.
 The best time to tackle the walk is between May and October, when you may be able to spot the plume of a whale spout from the summit.